Code-Institute-Submissions/sa-offences/README.md

 -w3c validator and used to check the html5 and css3 which return with no errors.
 -JSHint was used to check the javascript code which returned on errors.

 I originally had a reset button for each graph.
 For an unknown reason the bar and line graphs wouldn't reset but the pie and row charts would.
-I didn't feel it was 100% necessary to have many reset buttons for each so i changed it to just having one.
+I didn't feel it was 100% necessary to have a reset button for each chart so i changed it to just having one.
-Another problem I've encountered with the reset button is if a section is selected within the time graphs and the reset is clicked then those graphs would redraw but only as last selected and not properly reset.
+Another problem I've encountered with the reset button is if a section is selected within the time graphs and the reset is clicked, then those graphs would redraw but only as last selected and not properlyreset.

 ### Chrome
 p = pass F = fail